mongodb/mongo-cxx-driver/etc/releasing.md

   update -p "/pwd/etc/purls.txt" -i "/pwd/etc/cyclonedx.sbom.json" -o "/pwd/etc/cyclonedx.sbom.json"
 ```

-Ensure any vulnerabilities with severity "High" or greater have a corresponding JIRA ticket (CXX or VULN) that is scheduled to be resolved within its remediation timeline.
+Ensure any vulnerabilities with severity "Medium" or greater have a corresponding JIRA ticket (CXX or VULN) that is scheduled to be resolved within its remediation timeline.

 Update the [SSDLC Report spreadsheet](https://docs.google.com/spreadsheets/d/1sp0bLjj29xO9T8BwDIxUk5IPJ493QkBVCJKIgptxEPc/edit?usp=sharing) with any updates to new or known vulnerabilities.